Dr. Koba Natroshvili

 What research topics are you currently working on at Bosch?

 Most of the deep learning algorithms in the perception field were initially developed for optical camera images.
 It is quite challenging to extend these algorithms to other automative sensors such as Radar, LiDAR or Ultrasonic.
-Generally, in Artificial Intelligence we teach machines to behave like humans.
-To me, the most challenging task is to ensure that intelligent agents act both fast and safe at all times.
+In Artificial Intelligence, we generally teach machines to behave like humans.
+To me, the most challenging task is to ensure that intelligent agents act both quickly and safely at all times.

 What are the biggest scientific challenges in your field of research?

-Developing concepts and solutions for automated driving which work efficient, robust and safe everywhere - even in unknown situations.
+Developing concepts and solutions for automated driving that work efficiently, robustly and safely everywhere — even in unknown situations.

 Motivating a young generation with the fascinating topics of AI.